-Extracurricular Activities: Students with disabilities are encouraged to participate in appropriate extracurricular activities in order to provide the opportunity to fully benefit from all educational experiences.
-The full range of extracurricular activities is open to all students with disabilities who are otherwise qualified to participate.
+Extracurricular Activities: All students are encouraged to participate in extracurricular activities in order to provide the opportunity to fully benefit from a rich and varied school experience.
+The full range of extracurricular activities is open to all students who are otherwise qualified to participate.